Basic kitchen cabinet plans

 Galley kitchens are one of my favorite kitchen designs since there are no corners to waste space.
 You need at least one counter area of 36 inches or more beside the sink even if that means installing the sink off center.
 You are only going to work on one side or the other, not both.
 It does not matter if you have lots of counter space if it is all disconnected and in the wrong place to work at.

-With a small galley kitchen you usually have the fridge and stove on one side.
+With a small galley kitchen, you usually have the fridge and stove on one side.
 Try not to have the stove right against the wall if possible.
-Even if you can only have a 6 inch piece of counter it is better than having the stove touch the wall.
-In my last condo I installed a 6” wide box wine rack cabinet along the top and base against the wall.
-It did not take up much space but it allowed the stove and microwave vent to be away from the wall for a better look.
+Even if you can only have a 6 inch piece of counter, it is better than having the stove touch the wall.
+One idea is to install a wide box wine rack cabinet along the top and base against the wall.
+It will not take up much space but it will allow the stove and microwave vent to be away from the wall for a better look.
 At least a 2 ft wide counter between the stove and fridge is best, more is better.

-With this kitchen layout you don’t want to waste valuable counter space for a microwave so an over the range micro/vent is a better choice.
+You don’t want to waste valuable counter space for a microwave so an over the range micro/vent is a better choice.
 Pot drawers are a must for a small galley kitchen as they give you more flexible storage options.
-If you have the choices also go for higher 36” upper cabinets.
-Unless you are very tall or have 9 ft ceilings I don’t recommend the 42” high upper cabinets.
-To me there is something unbalanced about having taller upper cabinets than the base cabinets.
-Also you never use the top shelf so the extra space is useless.
+If you have the choices, also go for higher 36 inches upper cabinets.
+Unless you are very tall or have 9 ft ceilings I don’t recommend the 42 inches high upper cabinets.
+To me, there is something unbalanced about having taller upper cabinets than the base cabinets.
+Also, you never use the top shelf so the extra space is useless.

-The best layout for a kitchen plan is an L shape with an island if you have enough room.
-In this kitchen design you only have one corner to consider and the rest of the cabinets are completely accessible.
-However this L shape is not always possible since you must have a minimum of 3 feet walking space between counters.
+The best layout for a kitchen plan is an L shape with a kitchen island if you have enough room.
+In some kitchen designs, you only have one corner to consider and the rest of the cabinets are completely accessible.
+However, this L shape is not always possible since you must have a minimum of 3 feet walking space between counters.
 The kitchen would have to be at least 10 feet wide.
 This gives you 2 ft counter, 2 ft wide island and 3 feet on each side of the island.
 That would be the minimum spacing for this kitchen floor plan.

 A small second sink is great on the island if you have more than one cook in the kitchen.
-If your kitchen is wide enough the ideal would be to have a bank of pantries, maybe the fridge and a message center along the wall behind the island.
-If you want a breakfast bar with stools on the island make sure you have at enough room for traffic when the stools are pulled out.
+If your kitchen is wide enough the ideal would be to have a bank of pantries, maybe the fridge and a computer space along the wall behind the island.
+If you want a breakfast bar with stools on the island, make sure you have enough room for traffic when the stools are pulled out.

-If you have no choice but to install a U shaped kitchen there are ways to make the most of your design.
+If you have no choice but to install a U shaped kitchen, there are ways to make the most of your design.
 I find the U shape kitchen design does have wasted space in the corners so it is my least favorite kitchen floor plan.
-Also when there are several people working or just visiting the cook they end up stuck in the space.
-Opt for special corner cabinets that have pull out shelves for complete access to items.
+Also, when there are several people working or just visiting, the cook ends up stuck in the space.
+So opt for special corner cabinets that have pull out shelves for complete access to items.